-Report cover-page References Meeting title: Board of Direct tors Meeting date: 2 September 20 021 Agenda reference: 131-21 Report title: Financial, oper ational and work force performa ance assu rance Sponsor: Paul Dillon-Rob inson, co ommittee o chair Author: Paul Dillon-Rob Ion-Robinson, committee chair Appendices: NA Executive summary Purpose of report: Board Assuranc ommittee c hair, at an informa l Summary of key issues Operational per future nal performance.
-Generally positive results to date, but challenges for the Workforce indica generally stable ver to m nonitor, but I results.
-Year to date looking to break-even, but based on current funding ork and assumptions.
-Recommendation: The Board is as given), and the RANCE (wi nere Action required Approval Inform ation Assurance Assurar nce Assurar ice Link to key KSO1: KSO2: KSO3: x KSO4: х KSO5: х strategic objectives (KSOs): Outstanding patient experience World- clinical service I Operational excellence Financia sustaina Organisa excellen Implications Board assurance framework: KS05 - Organisational Excellence - strong indicators of successful management, but aware of critical dependencies KS04 - Financial Sustainability - short-term break-even is the result of national funding, longer-term is not resolved KS03 - Operational Excellence - risk remains high as growth in waiting lists and times Corporate risk registe Regulation: All areas are subject to some form of regulation - none specific Legal: All areas are subject to some form of legal duty - none specific Resources: esources: Performance is dependent, to a large extent, on availability of in various areas of the Trust, and the financial arrangements Assurance route Previously considered by: Date: Decision: Next steps:
+Report cover-page References Meeting title: Board of Directors Meeting date: 2 September 20 021 Agenda reference: 131-21 Report title: Financial, operational and workforce performance assurance Sponsor: Paul Dillon-Robinson, committee chair Author: Paul Dillon-Robinson, committee chair Appendices: NA Executive summary Purpose of report: Board Assurance on matters discussed, by the committee chair, at an informal meeting with executive leads on 23 rd August.
+Summary of key issues Operational perf future onal performance.
+Generally positive results to date, but challenges for the Workforce indicators.
+Some increase in sickness and turnover to monitor, but generally stable, if some upward trends emerging.
+Financial results.
+Year to date looking to break-even, but based on current funding framework and assumptions.
+Recommendation: The Board is asked to NOTE the contents of the report, the ASSURANCE (where given), and the uncertainty and challenges in the near future.
+Action required Approval Information Assurance Assurar ice Assurance Link to key KSO1: KSO2: KSO3: x KSO4: Х KSO5: x strategic objectives (KSOs): Outstanding patient experience World-class clinical services Operational excellence Financia sustaina Organisational excellence Implications L Board assurance framework: KS05 - Organisational Excellence - strong indicators of successful management, but aware of critical dependencies KS04 - Financial Sustainability - short-term break-even is the result of national funding, longer-term is not resolved KS03 - Operational Excellence - risk remains high as growth in waiting lists and times Corporate risk register: Reflected in BAF scores.
+Committee will look in detail at allocated corporate risks Regulation: All areas are subject to some form of regulation - none specific Legal: All areas are subject to some form of legal duty - none specific Resources: Performance is dependent, to a large extent, on availability of staff in various areas of the Trust, and the financial arrangements Assurance route Previously considered by: Decision: Next steps:

-Report to: Board of Directors

-Meeting date: 2 September 2021
+Report to: Board of Directors Meeting date: 2 September 2021

 Reference no: 131-21

 Report from: Paul Dillon-Robinson, Committee Chair

 Report date: 24 August 2021